 Biologically speaking, they rightly dispel this view, placing us with equal status to any other species.
 To avoid further conceit, in their book they rewind evolution such that our human journey becomes just one of millions of species heading towards our shared biogenesis.
 With this in mind, our event drapes the tree of life over the landscape such that its branches line up (broadly) with local footpaths to create a network of merging trails across Epping Forest and Lee Valley Park.

-The event is organised by Humanists (non believers) but given the inclusivity it celebrates, we warmly extend an open invitation to all - including the odd non human! (mostly, but not exclusively, dogs).
+The event is organised by Humanists (non believers) but given the inclusivity it celebrates, we warmly extend an open invitation to all - including the odd non-human! (mostly, but not exclusively, dogs).
 Previous trails have attracted well over 100 walkers.
-This year will again be raising funds towards an online version of the tree of life called 'One Zoom' created at Imperial College London.
+This year we will again be raising funds towards an online version of the tree of life called 'One Zoom' created at Imperial College London.

 The aims are centred around a celebration of our species' survival to this point, an appreciation of our belonging in nature and the science behind our relatedness and origins.
 Also we wish to raise awareness of the current biodiversity crisis, and create a little 'collective joy' through a pilgrimage to our origins.
 To this end we encouraged the adoption of the arts to help us explore the bewildering temporal landscape revealed by our journey.
 Perched on top of all this is the desire to create a setting where new friendships are forged and old friends re-united.
 We aim to smile and laugh a lot